-Plant pear trees in full sun and in soil that drains well on a high point so frost gathering in low pockets will not damage the tree or the fruit.
-If fruit trees are close to the south or west side of a building, they can also bloom too early in the spring and be damaged by frost.
+Plant pear trees in a location with full sun and well drained soil.
+Avoid low lying areas so frost pockets will not damage trees, flowers or fruit.
+If trees are planted too close to the south or west side of a building, they can also bloom early in the spring and be damaged by frost.

-Most pear varieties must have a second variety close by for cross-pollination.
-Pear blossoms have a short season and the small amount of nectar the trees produce is not attractive to bees, so twice as many bees are needed as with other types of fruit trees for good pollination.
+Most pears should be planted using two different varieties to insure cross-pollination.
+Pear blossoms have a short season.
+The small amount of nectar produced by the trees is not attractive to bees, so twice as many bees are needed for good pollination, compared to other fruit trees.

 Only a few insects plague pears.
-To control pear psyllids, reported in western Colorado, Fremont County and the Fort Collins area, spray trees with Permethrin when pear psyllids begin laying eggs, usually the first to second week of March.
-In areas of Colorado where psyllids is not a problem, oil and Bifenthrin can control scale insects, aphids and mites when sprayed at approximately the same time.
+To control pear psyllas, reported in western Colorado, Fremont County and the Fort Collins area, spray trees with permethrin when pear psyllas begin egg laying, usually the first to second week of March.
+Where psyllas are not a problem, oil and bifenthrin can control scale insects, aphids and mites when applied as a dormant spray.

-Pears are susceptible to fireblight.
-Resistant varieties are Magness, Moonglow and Starking Delicious, also known as Maxine.
-Moderately resistant varieties are Douglas, Kieffer, Seckel, Dawn and Anjou.
-The varieties that should not be planted where fireblight is a problem are Bartlett, Clapp's Favorite, Bosc, Comice, Max-Red Bartlett, Aurora, Starkrimson and Winter Nelis.
+Pears are susceptible to fireblight disease.
+Resistant varieties include Magness, Ayers and Honey Sweet.
+Moderately resistant varieties include Douglas, Kieffer, Dawn and Anjou.
+Varieties that should be avoided where fireblight is a problem are Bartlett, Clapp's Favorite, Bosc, Comice, Red Bartlett, Aurora and Starkrimson.

 - The Science of Planting Trees

 Do you have a question?
 Try Ask an Expert!